LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 This error is occuring because the date histogram aggregation cannot be performed on a field typed as keyword.
 To perform a date histogram aggregation on a field, the field must be mapped so that it specifies field type as date and the format of the date.

-This is why we created a new index with the desired mapping and reindexed the data from original index to final index which we named ecommerce_data.
+In part 4, this is why we created a new index with the desired mapping and reindexed the data from original index to ecommerce_data index.

 **Step 1: Create a new index(ecommerce_data) with the following mapping.**
 ```